An independent, college-preparatory day school serving grades 7 through 12.

 The selection committee seeks to award students from culturally underrepresented communities from Cape Cod and the Islands, South Shore, and South Coast regions who have demonstrated strong academic past performance, good citizenship, and an interest in engaging in Falmouth Academy’s robust school community.

 The Community Scholars Fund provides qualified students with awards that cover a portion of, and in some cases, the full cost of attendance, depending on demonstrated financial need (families will need to complete a Tuition Assistance Application).
-Qualifying funds also may include transportation, lunch, textbooks, and a laptop computer.
+Qualifying funds also may include transportation, textbooks, and a laptop computer.
 These awards are renewable for as long as the recipient remains a student in good standing at Falmouth Academy.

 How To Apply